lrenault/mumomuse/README.md

 ## Acknowledgments

-* PhD student Mathieu Prang and Associate Professor Philippe Esling, from the ACIDS team of IRCAM, for their help
+* PhD student Mathieu Prang and Associate Professor Philippe Esling, from the ACIDS team of IRCAM, for their help and advices given during this project.